“If you haven’t done so already, put Kelmarsh Hall on your ‘lust list’ today.”

 Country Life Magazine

 Within the 18th century setting, the gardens that visitors see at Kelmarsh Hall today are largely inspired by Nancy Lancaster.
 She extended her interior style of shabby chic charm into the gardens and drafted in the garden designer of her day, the talented Norah Lindsay, to help.
 Around the Hall the landscape architect Geoffrey Jellicoe laid out a formal terrace.

-From the sophisticated pastels of the sunken garden through to the showier shades of the 30m long border, the garden leads you on a tour around the perimeter of a triangular walled garden.
+From the sophisticated pastels of the sunken garden through to the showier shades of the 60m long border, the garden leads you on a tour around the perimeter of a triangular walled garden.
 This secret heart is a relaxing space filled with traditional fruit and vegetables, cut flower beds and a restored vinery.
-Much of the produce is sold in the Visitor Centre, along with cut flowers.
+The produce and cut flowers are sold in the Visitor Centre when available.

 These overlays of history within the gardens contributed to the gardens listing by English Heritage as Grade II*, a garden of national significance.
 The gardens are also a RHS Partner Garden.